Try This Delicious Low-Calorie Recipe for Tomato Jelly

 Tomatoes are made up of 94% water.
 They provide us with nutrients and make us feel full, without causing weight gain.
 They are also an inexhaustible source of:

 - Vitamins A, B, and C

-Improves vision and helps oral conditions
+They can improve our vision and help with oral conditions

 Eating tomatoes help prevent the appearance of oral discomforts, like ulcers.

 Because tomatoes have a high amount of vitamin A, they are great for our eye health.
 This is because vitamin A is essential for vision health and specifically for our retinas.